heber-silva/CKA-Obsidian-Vault/Workloads/Workload Management/DaemonSet.md

-A [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) defines [[Pod]]s that provide node-local facilities.
+A [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) defines [Pod](Pod.md)s that provide node-local facilities.
 These might be fundamental to the operation of your cluster, such as a networking helper tool, or be part of an add-on.

-A _DaemonSet_ ensures that all (or some) [[Node]]s run a copy of a Pod.
+A _DaemonSet_ ensures that all (or some) [Node](Node.md)s run a copy of a Pod.
 As nodes are added to the cluster, Pods are added to them.
 As nodes are removed from the cluster, those Pods are garbage collected.
 Deleting a DaemonSet will clean up the Pods it created.

 Some typical uses of a DaemonSet are: